thisismydemo/thisismydemo.github.io/content/post/2023-09-27-microk8s-and-wsl-managed-by-azure-arc--part-iii---azure-arc.md

 Now we are ready to move forward with the creation of the Azure Arc Agent onboarding script.

 ## Register Azure Resource Providers
 We already have registered all the needed resource providers in the past.
-However, if this is the first time you are deploying any Arc related resources the following commands will register these resource providers for you.
+However, if this is the first time we are deploying any Arc related resources the following commands will register these resource providers for us.

 ```
 az account set --subscription "{Your Subscription Name}"